brandur/sorg/content/nanoglyphs-drafts/010-monterey.md

 ---

 The ocean’s conditions were no less forgiving than its temperature.
-We got lucky on day one with relatively calm currents and good visibility, but day two wasn’t as good.
+We got lucky on day one with relatively calm currents and good visibility, but day two wasn’t so kind to us.
 We gathered on the beach at 6 AM to do a pre-dawn dive.
 On our first entry, the waves were especially rough, and the weight and surface area of our dive gear made getting out past them out to open water difficult.
 In the first ten minutes of the dive our group ran into 1 lost mask, 1 broken fin (mine, as a wave knocked me back into a rock and snapped it in half), 1 air tank escaped from its strap, and 1000 PSI lost to a bad free-flowing reg.
 The lost mask ended the expedition, and we swam back to the comfort of land.
 With constant tumultuous currents and visibility measured in feet, we never did see that mask again.

 ![Storefront](/assets/images/nanoglyphs/010-monterey/storefront@2x.jpg)